-Free and Reduced-price Meals - EC 49510 et seq.
+Free and Reduced-price Meals - EC 49510 et seg.

 Commencing in SY 2022-23, Education Code (EC) 49501.5 requires public school districts, county offices of education, and charter schools serving students in grades TK-12 to provide two meals free of charge (breakfast and lunch) during each school day to students requesting a meal, regardless of their free or reduced-price meal eligibility.
 Charter Schools and Districts will still require eligible parents to submit an application in order to remain in compliance for accounting purposes only.
+Schools serving grades 1-6 will serve breakfast or a morning snack to non-school-aged children with a guardian present.